dburriss/learn-with-me/programming-in-go/README.md

 Now what if we want the scans to happen concurrently?
 When we run a Go application it is running on something called the main Goroutine.
 You can think of a Goroutine like a thread but it is super lightweight.

-We can then use `go` keyword to spawn a new Goroutine.
+We can then use the `go` keyword to spawn a new Goroutine.
 This will run each scan of each planet in it's own Goroutine.
 The only line that changes is the single line within the `for` loop.

 ```go
 go scan(planet)
 ```

 When you run the application now you may notice something weird.
 Nothing is output to the console.
-The reason for this is because after spawning the Goroutines the main one keeps executing.
+The reason for this is because after spawning the *goroutines*, the main one keeps executing.
 It reaches the end of the program and then shuts down.
-Those child Goroutines never finish executing before the main Goroutine finishes.
+Those child *goroutines* never finish executing before the main Goroutine finishes.

 We can "fix" this by making the main Goroutine sleep for a bit before exiting.